cesar-douady/open-lmake/doc/who_needs_open-lmake.md

 - You navigate through your fancy workspace and each step is like a criminal investigation because you don't have the necessary forward & backward pointers (w.r.t your flow).
 - What works in your colleague & friend's repository does not work in yours or vice versa.
 - What worked last week is broken today.
-- You forgot how to use this script you wrote last week because since then, your mind was overloaded with 1000 other stuff.
+- You forgot how to use this script you wrote last week because since then, your mind was overloaded with so much other stuff.
 - You need to use this complex tool (e.g. a CAD tool) about which only the specialist has the know-how, and unluckily, he is on vacation this week.
 - You have to wait while your repository is busy because your flow is running (e.g. compilation is on-going, unit tests are running, ...) and you know if you edit source files at the same time, nothing good will happen.